 - Brush a light coating of oil onto the tortillas (or use cooking spray).

-- If you want to give them some flavoring, gives them dashes of chili powder and salt
+- If you want to give them some flavoring, add dashes of chili powder and salt.

 You can use a similar technique to make a batch of Baked Tortilla Chips.